04mscott/Sorting-Functions-C-/README.md

 ## Part VI - Quick Sort
 ![quick sort bm](https://raw.githubusercontent.com/04mscott/Sorting-Functions-C-/refs/heads/main/assets/img/Quick.png)

+Quick sort not stable but it is in place.
+It sorts the data by selecting a pivot, typically the last element in the list, and then compares each element to said pivot.
+It then places all elements smaller than the pivot in the beginning of the list, followed by the pivot, which is followed by the remaining elements larger than the pivot.
+This happens recursively, after the list is sorted in terms of the pivot, each sublist on either side of the pivot is sorted in terms of a new pivot.
+This recurses until the entire list is sorted, resulting in a time complexity of O(n log n) in most cases and O(n^2) in the worst case.

 ## Part VII - Count Sort
 ![count sort bm](https://raw.githubusercontent.com/04mscott/Sorting-Functions-C-/refs/heads/main/assets/img/Count.png)

+Count sort is stable but is not in place.
+This algorithm is different from the previous 6, as it is not a comparative algorithm.

 ## Part VIII - Radix Sort
 ![radix sort bm](https://raw.githubusercontent.com/04mscott/Sorting-Functions-C-/refs/heads/main/assets/img/Radix.png)